 Is there a theme for the GETXOPHOTO Open Call?

 Yes.
-The submitted works must correspond to the topic of this year's festival, To the streets!
+The submitted works must correspond to the topic of this year's festival, To Share.
 We are looking for works which challenge the way we think and question established ideas of engagement.

 When is the deadline?